Ousmanerabi/Template_code_library/README.md

   The first `mutate` function is used to create new variable month.

-  The final 'mutate` function is used to convert the month and year into numerical variables.
+  The final `mutate` function is used to convert the month and year into numerical variables.

   ##### Make sure to adjust the variable names to match those in your raw_data dataframe.